-Remember to complete a File Supply Checklist to ensure you've not missed anything prior to supplying your files to us (download a digital version from our website or copy the one on pages 34-35).
+Remember to complete a File Supply Checklist to ensure you've not missed anything prior to supplying your files to us (copy the one on pages 34-35).

 If someone else is creating the file, we strongly suggest you opt for our 'Make it Work' service.
 Alternatively, make them responsible for placing the order, and paying for the print.
 That way, if their file turns out to be incorrect (as they sometimes do), you won't be stuck in the middle.